What is disabling sharing?

 Click the 'Enable sharing' link next to the name of the patient (there will not be a link if the patient doesn’t have their sharing disabled) then complete the form.

-Can I view the history of sharing disabled activity?
+Can I view the history of sharing disabling activity?

 Yes, Privacy Officers can view the history of sharing being disabled and enabled in PKB.